Heat Exchanger (G)

 Flow arrangement —

-flow diagram of the heat transfer medium in the heat exchanger
+flow diagram of heat carriers in the heat exchanger

 Details

-Parameters defining the mutual arrangement of the flows in the heat exchanger: direct flow, countercurrent, across each other (transverse), as well as the "pipe in shell" design, in which one flow passes inside the pipes and the other flows outside, in the shell.
+The parameter that defines the relative arrangement of the flows in the heat exchanger: direct flow, countercurrent, across each other (transverse), as well as the "pipe in the casing" design, in which one flow passes inside the pipes and the other outside, in the casing.

-Alternative flow patterns can be specified in an arbitrary efficiency table, which does not require a detailed specification of the heat exchanger.
+Alternative flow patterns of heat carriers can be specified in an arbitrary efficiency table, which does not require detailed specifications of the heat exchanger.

 |